bifurcationkit/BifurcationKit.jl/docs/src/periodicOrbitShooting.md

 # Periodic orbits based on the shooting method

-A set of shooting algorithms is provided which is called either *Simple Shooting (SS)* if a single shooting is used and *Multiple Shooting (MS)* otherwise.
+A set of shooting algorithms is provided which are called either *Simple Shooting (SS)* if a single shooting is used and *Multiple Shooting (MS)* otherwise.

 !!! unknown "References"
     For the exposition, we follow the PhD thesis **Numerical Bifurcation Analysis of Periodic Solutions of Partial Differential Equations**, *Lust, Kurt*, 1997.